viperproject/prusti-assistant/README.md

 ## Troubleshooting

-If Prusti fails to run, you can inspect Prusti's log from VS Code (View -> Output -> Prusti Assistant ...) and see if one of the following solutions applies to you.
+If Prusti fails to run, you can inspect Prusti's log from VS Code (View -> Output -> Prusti Assistant) and see if one of the following solutions applies to you.

 | Problem | Solution |
 |---------|----------|